-- Staff know who bottom 20% of class, SEND children and 'target children' within class and they are supported and given priority within lessons for verbal feedback and books are marked first. - Children are mixed ability for some/ all of the lesson to allow the children to support each other.
+- Staff know who bottom 20% of class, SEND children and 'target children' within class and they are supported and given priority within lessons for verbal feedback and books are marked first. - Interventions take place for children who require it.
+These include; sound knowledge, fluency, comprehension interventions. - Children are grouped based on assessments for phonics and for group reading however children are mixed ability when reading within other subjects.